 Make A Turnip Or Rutabaga Mash

-Christmas dinner just wouldn’t be the same without a big plate of mashed potato, yams, or sweet potato sitting on the table.
+Christmas dinner just wouldn’t be the same without a big plate of mashed potatoes, yams, or sweet potato sitting on the table.
 But that’s almost certain to derail your Candida diet, especially if it’s prepared with lots of sugar, honey, or maple syrup.
 Luckily, there is a delicious alternative that you can try instead.

 As I’ve mentioned before, rutabaga (or swede) is a vegetable with strong antifungal properties.
 Although it is quite high in carbs, these antifungal properties mean that it is unlikely to make your Candida worse.
 It also has a high fiber content and is a good source of vitamin C and several important minerals.